aliarslan-cs/devops-workshop-project/Project.md

 Also if you used DB for your app, try to deploy the DB from the public helm chart Can also add helm chart for the application ( totally optional )

+### Solution:

+The helm chart scripts for the-db are maintained at https://github.com/aliarslan-cs/devops-workshop-project/tree/main/db.

+Note: I could not work on the remaining tasks of Phase 4 yet.